Machine Learning with a Reject Option: A survey: Conclusions and perspectives

 \subsection{Research questions revisited}

-This survey paper is built around seven key research questions, introduced in the introduction.
+This survey paper is built around eight key research questions, introduced in the introduction.
 In this section, we revisit each of these questions and briefly summarize our findings.

-\paragraph{How can we formalize the conditions of when a model should abstain from making a prediction?} In Section~\ref{sec:rejection_types}, we identify two types of rejections: ambiguity rejection and novelty rejection.
-Ambiguity rejection abstains from making a prediction when the learned prediction model does not faithfully mimic the true underlying function in some regions of the instance space.
+\paragraph{How can we formalize the conditions for which a model should abstain from making a prediction?} In Section~\ref{sec:preliminaries}, we identify two types of rejections: ambiguity rejection and novelty rejection.
+Ambiguity rejection abstains from making a prediction an example falls in a region where the target value is ambiguous (e.g., close to the decision boundary in classification tasks).
 This could be due to a non-deterministic true relation between the features and target variable, or due to a hypothesis space that is not able to capture the true relation.
-Novelty rejection abstains from making a prediction on examples that are too different from the training set.
+Novelty rejection abstains from making a prediction on examples that are rare with respect to the given training set.
 For such an example, there is no guarantee that the model correctly extrapolates to this untrained region, making it likely that the model mispredicts the example.

-\paragraph{What architectures are possible for operationalizing (i.e., putting this into practice) the ability to abstain from making a prediction?} We categorize machine learning methodologies with a reject option in three different architectures, depending on the data flow at test time: separated, dependent and integrated rejector.
-These categories are introduced in Section~\ref{sec:properties_architecture} and mapped to existing literature in Section~\ref{sec:data-flow}.
-Moreover, we study techniques combining a set of rejectors, enabling both ambiguity and novelty rejection in any model.

-\paragraph{How do we learn models that have the ability to abstain from making a prediction?} To learn a model with a reject option, we discuss two different learning strategies in Section~\ref{sec:properties_learning} and related these to existing literature in Section~\ref{sec:learning}.
-First, sequential learning considers learning the prediction model and the reject option as independent problems, learning one prior to the other.
-Second, simultaneous learning tackles both learning problems by a single algorithm, allowing the capture the interplay between the reject option and the predictor.

-\paragraph{Which types of rejections are possible when using standard machine learning models?} In Section~\ref{sec:properties_techniques}, we introduce the concepts of generative and discriminative machine learning models and study their relation to ambiguity and novelty rejection, based on the information captured by each of these machine learning techniques.
-Moreover, in Section~\ref{sec:discr_gen}, we map these insights to concrete approaches presented in literature.

-\paragraph{How can we evaluate the performance of a machine learning method with a reject option?} Standard machine learning evaluation is focused towards a model's predictive quality.
-However, in machine learning with a reject option, there exists a trade-off between the predictive quality and number of rejected examples.
+\paragraph{How can we evaluate the performance of a model with rejection?} Standard machine learning evaluation is focused on a model's predictive quality.
+However, in machine learning with rejection, there exists a trade-off between the predictive quality and the proportion of rejected examples.